flowerinheart/visualhealth/README.md

 4. Build a android app to display air quality of each city and province.
 [In progress]
 5. Design a machine learning modle to predict future air quality.
 [Unfinshed]

+Now you just can run android app which load demo data, backend isn't finished.
 ## Techonology
 * Convert svg to canvas path structure
 * Canvas draw map